lego-rulles/lego-rulles/README.md

-- 👋 Hi, I’m @lego-rulles
+- 👋 Hey, I’m Lego
-- 🌱 I’m currently making stuff
+- 🌱 I’m currently working on multiple projects
-- 💞️ I’m looking to collaborate on stuff
-- 📫 contact me via discord at lego_rulles
+- 📫 contact me via Discord at lego_rulles

 <!---
 lego-rulles/lego-rulles is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.